Killing Rats With Salt + How it Works

 3. Add two or three spoons of your detergent to the thick paste and stir accordingly to make rat poison.

 Alternatively, mix water with salt and your favorite detergent.
 The smell of salt or a liquid detergent must not become too much to scare away the rats you want to kill.
-Pour the solution into a spraying bottle and spray it around areas frequented by rats.
+Pour the solution into a spraying bottle, and spray it around areas frequented by rats.

 The disadvantage of applying a salt solution spray is that rats will not eat the mixture causing their deaths.
 The spray only makes rats afraid of attacking some areas within the home.